 A Switch Request is completed upon receipt of the effecting meter read sent by the TDSP.
 The TDSP shall send the meter read information in accordance with SET 867_03 and 867_04.
 This transaction will contain an effecting meter read indicator.
 Upon receipt, ERCOT will send final meter read information to the current CR and initial meter read information to the new CR in accordance with SET 867_03 and 867_04 as appropriate.

+Processing schedules will be posted on the MIS.

+[PIP 188: These timing issues have not been guaranteed by the system vendor.
+If the system is not processing to meet the proposal below, the system should be revised to meet the timeline in this box.
+Once the system is able to meet these criteria, the following two paragraphs should be added after the sentence above.

 Meter read data received by ERCOT prior to 0000 (midnight) will be forwarded to CRs by 0400 the next day.

 Meter read data received by ERCOT between 0000 (midnight) and 0600 will be forwarded to CRs by 1200 (noon) the same day.

 Failure by ERCOT to provide the initial meter read information does not change the effective date of the switch.